Introduction

 MBA bridges the gap by bringing management and law together.
 This gap can be felt even when you might be on the top of the food chain.
 An MBA degree after law puts you up at a platform where you’re not merely a business facilitator but a business decision-maker.
-Law graduates can accomplish the business side of things with an MBA degree.
-If a law graduate does an MBA, he will not only be managing things more efficiently but also will have a fair knowledge of certain intricate activities.

 This is an accepted route to take at the finer law schools in the developed countries.
 However, in countries such as ours, the process is not so straightforward.
-Corporate looking for managers in non-legal positions tend to steer clear of law schools on the mistaken basis that law schools can only produce lawyers.
+Corporations looking for managers in non-legal positions tend to steer clear of law schools on the mistaken basis that law schools can only produce lawyers.

-They bleep over the fact that first and foremost, law schools produce smart people!
-The fact that these smart people are equipped with legal skills and knowledge is an additional value-add.
-Also at fault are law schools and law students themselves - students are usually hesitant to confront a dominant interest in the business.
-'What's wrong with me?
+‘What's wrong with me?
 I'm at law school!
-How can I think business management?' - is probably an accurate guess at the pattern of thinking.
+How can I think about business management?' - is probably an accurate guess at the pattern of thinking.
 The result of this type of thinking is that students or college recruitment committees end up applying only to 'law organizations', thereby ignoring other organizations that may have been interested, had they understood the profiles of students.

 The answer lies in facing up to your interests and positioning yourself as a smart, dynamic, creative guy with the added benefit of legal skills and knowledge.
 Your resume must reflect this approach.
 Look around for the same kind of recruiters who visit the top B-schools, and show them how you can add value.

-b) The shift - from a law job to a business management job
+The shift - from a law job to a business management job

-The second option is SHIFT.
-Typically, you are in a law firm or the legal department of a company when it hits you that enjoy the 'business side' of business more than the 'law side' or that you want to be more 'involved' in the business.
-Making this shift is hugely challenging because firstly, it's likely that you will be perceived as being wired (oriented) to think like a lawyer, and not a business manager, and secondly, you will be leaving a position of tremendous security for a relatively alien situation.
+• Making this shift is hugely challenging because firstly, it's likely that you will be perceived as being wired (oriented) to think like a lawyer, and not a business manager, and secondly, you will be leaving a position of tremendous security for a relatively alien situation.

 You must think through this decision very carefully - follow your passion, but plan the departure carefully with a largish safety net or fallback option.
 Talk to loads of people before you do it while trusting your passion and instinct.
 Remember, only fools rush in.
 To sum up - to choose the right opportunity and take a sensible decision you must look at the following: